ItachiHyuga/Black-Hole-Game/README.md

 # Black-Hole-Game
-Just a small game made on Ga engine.
+A small game made on Ga engine.
 Just a test.